folke/neodev.nvim/README.md

     -- you can also specify the list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, },
+  -- pass any additional options that will be merged in the final lsp config lspconfig = {
+    -- cmd = {"lua-language-server"}
+  },
 }
 ```